 However, following the Bloomberg Barclays MSCI US Corporate US Funds Index, the fund does not include companies that produce firearms, weapons, or fossil fuels.
 The managers exclude companies based on their revenue percentages generated from unethical means.

-It was launched back in 2017, so there’s no substantial performance record.
+It was launched in 2017, so there’s no substantial performance record.
 However, it outperformed the category by 52 basis points in 2020.

 See Related: History of Impact Investing